DallasFormulaRacing/DFRWebsite/README.md

 # Still a work in progress, not yet deployed.
-Planning for Oct 1st release.
+Planning for mid October release.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).